AgileRL/AgileRL/docs/tutorials/llm_finetuning/sft_dpo_finetuning.rst

         accelerator=accelerator,
     )

-If you want more detail on LoRA and how it works, see this blog post that gives a theoretical and empirical overview of how LoRA can achieve the same results as full finetuning, but with a much smaller number of parameters: https://thinkingmachines.ai/blog/lora/
+If you want more detail on LoRA and how it works, see `this blog post <https://thinkingmachines.ai/blog/lora/>`_ that gives a theoretical and empirical overview of how LoRA can achieve the same results as full fine-tuning, but with a much smaller number of parameters.

 SFT Training Curves